pushcx/ironwood/README.md

 ----

 The code is generally terrible, and not reflective of my general coding style or quality.
-But it was fun as hell to code flat-out without regard for design, testability, or maintainability for a week.
+But it was fun as hell to code flat-out without regard for encapsulation, design, testability, or maintainability for a week.
+By the end of the week it was a good reminder why I don't code like that.

 Run with the '-d' flag for access to the level generator (g) and Pry console (P).

+Thanks to italica and snarky for their invaluable playtesting and advice.
+Ironwood is both playable and fun because of them; where it is neither it is entirely my fault.